OUT OF TROUBLE

 WHAT’S THE STANDARD?

 For an athlete knowing the rulebook is one key to good performance.
 Some of the biggest mistakes are made when players don’t know the rules.
 Knowing the rules helps guide how a player plays and helps him to be more successful.
 As important as the rulebook is to the player, the Bible is to the Christian.
 When a Christian doesn’t live by the Bible, he opens himself to many mistakes and problems.
 One key to success in the Christian life is knowing the Bible.
-Are you spending time with the Bible?
+What would the story of your life be?

 1 Chronicles 22:1-23:32

 When a team is in harmony, there is a joy that they share.
 It shows in how they spend their time, how they play, and even how they handle adversity.
 When the team becomes more important than the individual players, this joy becomes their trademark.
 God designed that His children walk in unity with Him and with each other; their lives are marked by joy.
 When Christians put the cause of Christ above their pursuits, joy is the result.
-Do you have this joy?
+What brings you joy in life?

 1 Chronicles 24:1-26:11

 One of the key elements for a player is loyalty.
 A player is expected to be loyal by giving his time, energy, and effort to his team.
 You don’t come out to the game wearing the other team’s uniform.
 God expects no less than that from us.
 He hopes that when we say we are Christians, we will strive to live like that.
 Nothing is more frustrating to God than for a person to say they love him and not live according to His standards.
-Does your life reflect loyalty to Jesus Christ?
+What is God working to change in your life?

 1 Chronicles 26:12-27:34